News

 Because they close the qualification race for the 2026 World Matchplay before the final Blackpool cut.

-Luke Littler, Luke Humphries, Jonny Clayton and Dimitri Van den Bergh are among the notable absentees for this final block before Blackpool.
+Luke Littler, Luke Humphries, Jonny Clayton, Nathan Aspinall and Dimitri Van den Bergh are among the standout absentees from this final block before Blackpool.

 About the author